 BSN - DNP

-The BSN to DNP option provides students with a smooth transition from the BSN degree to the terminal degree of DNP.
-Upon application, students will choose an area of specialization from the list of MSN tracks.
-These include: Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Adult-Gerontological Acute Care Nurse Practitioner, Acute Care Pediatric Nurse Practitioner, Leadership in Health Care Delivery, Community/Public Health Nursing, or Leadership in Health Information Technology.
-The number of credit hours varies depending on the specialization chosen.
+The BSN to DNP option provides students a smooth transition from the Bachelor of Science in Nursing (BSN) degree to the terminal Doctor of Nursing Practice (DNP) degree.
+Upon application, students will choose a Master of Science in Nursing (MSN) specialization.
+The number of credit hours varies depending on the track chosen.

 According to Subrule 2.8(5) nursing courses with a clinical component may not be taken by a person a) who has been denied licensure by the board; b) whose license is currently suspended, surrendered or revoked in any United States jurisdiction; or c) whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.